weberlab-hhu/Helixer/docs/training.md

   --prediction-output-path example/Ostreococcus_lucimarinus_predictions.h5
 ```

 Or we can directly evaluate the predictive performance of our model.
-It is necessary to generate a test data file per species to get results for just that species.

 ```shell script
 python helixer/prediction/HybridModel.py --load-model-path example/best_helixer_model.h5 \